balbano/kb-ba.com/_pages/magic-circle.md

 Magic Circle is Kate Barbaria and Brendan Albano, artists, game designers, and architects based in Portland, OR.
 Our practice is rooted in performance, storytelling and space-making.
 We invite our audiences to join us in ritual and play, to be transported to other worlds, and to discover delight in the everyday magic of this one.

+To stay up-to-date with Magic Circle, subscribe to our mailing list on the KB+BA home page!

 PDFs of our game projects can be found at [brendanalbano.itch.io](https://brendanalbano.itch.io/){:target="_blank"}.